-All irrigators and/or users shall advise appropriate staff of the District (usually their designated Water Operator), at least 48 HOURS IN ADVANCE, of their requirements for water.
+All irrigators and/or users shall advise appropriate staff of the District (usually Water Operators), at least 48 HOURS IN ADVANCE, of their requirements for water.
 Such notice shall include the quantity of water requested, as well as the location of the delivery.
 This notice is essential for the District to properly control the water supplies within the irrigation system, and to ensure that it is beneficially used.
-Irrigators that choose to not communicate their irrigation needs prior to taking water shall be subject to a penalty equivalent to 48 hours of usage charged against the affected parcel.